MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.4.0/new-azureps-module-az.md

 support if you have a support contract.
 Feature requests will be implemented in the latest version of Az.
 Critical issues will be implemented on the last two versions of Az.

-AzureRM will no longer receive new cmdlets or features.
-However, the AzureRM module is still officially maintained and will receive critical fixes through February 2021.
+All versions of the AzureRM PowerShell module will be retired on February 29, 2024 and will no longer receive critical fixes.

 ## Data collection